-An area of 195.85ha of blanket bog and 19.15ha of wet heath has been identified for gully blocking and reprofiling, and micro-erosion stabilisation.
-Following the recovery of the site from a fire in 2018, the condition of the peatland was uncertain across the site.
-Review of the site with consultation from a peat restoration expert, and review of recent methods of peatland restoration across the open upland areas of the site.
-Gullies and micro-erosion features are found across the site, these currently have areas of exposed bare peat on gully sides which are vulnerable to erosion and offsite transport (see Photograph 3-1Photograph 3-2Photograph 3-3).
+A combined area of 267.12ha has been identified for gully blocking and reprofiling, and microerosion stabilisation.
+Following the recovery of the sites from a fire in 2020, the condition of the peatland was uncertain.
+Review of the sites in 2025, in consultation with a peat restoration expert, and review of recent methods of peatland restorationError!
+Bookmark not defined.Error!
+Bookmark not defined. has revealed additional potential for peatland restoration across the open upland areas of the sites.
+Gullies and micro-erosion features are found across the sites (see Photographs 3-1 to 3-4 which were taken on-site on Balmeanach and Ben Sca), these currently have areas of exposed bare peat on gully sides which are vulnerable to erosion and offsite transport.
 These are also sources of particulate and dissolved organic carbon offsite.
 The aim of this work would be to move areas of hagged gullies (gullies with bare peat sides) from actively eroding/drained (gully/hagg) condition to a modified revegetated condition class.
 This would stabilise existing gullies and prevent further erosion whilst helping to reduce peak flows and offsite transport of particulate and dissolved organic carbon (DOC).
 Exact locations would be determined during detailed peatland management and restoration planning.